How to choose outdoor furniture - 8 things to consider before buying garden furniture, according to experts

 Style also dictates material choice to an extent.
 ‘It’s best to consider the overall look you want to achieve and how you’re planning to use your outdoor space,’ advises Jonny Brierley, CEO, Moda Furnishings.
 ‘Aluminium is best for those wanting to achieve a contemporary look, whereas rattan is perfect for achieving a more traditional style.’

-One of the most confusing aspects of discovering how to choose outdoor furniture is that wide range of materials on the market.
-It can be tricky to know which is best for your needs, but each has their pros and cons to keep in mind.
+One of the most confusing aspects of choosing outdoor furniture is the wide range of materials on the market.
+It can be tricky to know which is best for your needs and which material is more durable, but each has pros and cons to consider.
+Below, we’ve outlined some of the most important points:

-Wood is one of the most classic choices in outdoor furniture, and will offer that traditional, elegant look.
+Wood: The best wooden furniture is often considered to be the most traditional and classic option.
 However, it can require a fair amount of maintenance.
 ‘As it's natural, spores, lichens and stains grow on it so it needs annual sanding and oiling,’ notes Simon from Oxley’s.

 For these reasons, aluminium is a more popular choice.
 ‘Aluminium furniture is likely to be favoured by those who prefer a more contemporary look to their outdoor space.
 There is a wide choice of styles available with frames and cushions in a variety of colours,’ says Tim from Blamblecrest.
 ‘Aluminium furniture is lightweight, rust-free and easy to maintain.’